HackBL/Syracuse-University/NLP-Sentiment Analysis on COVID-19/README.md

 * Analyze both Weibo & Twitter from `3/10/2020 - 4/10/2020`
 * Run scrawlers once every day
 * Collect all topics relevant to Covid-19
-* Attitudes of Covid-19 by Users
+* Analyze attitudes of Covid-19 by Users

 ## Features